phoenixframework/phoenix/guides/introduction/installation.md

 The `phx.new` generator is now available to generate new applications in the next guide, called [Up and Running](up_and_running.html).
 The flags mentioned below are command line options to the generator; see all available options by calling `mix help phx.new`.

-## node.js
+## Node.js

-Node is an optional dependency.
+Node.js is an optional dependency.
 Phoenix will use [webpack](https://webpack.js.org/) to compile static assets (JavaScript, CSS, etc), by default.
-Webpack uses the node package manager (npm) to install its dependencies, and npm requires node.js.
+Webpack uses the node package manager (npm) to install its dependencies, and npm requires Node.js.

-If we don't have any static assets, or we want to use another build tool, we can pass the `--no-webpack` flag when creating a new application and node won't be required at all.
+If we don't have any static assets, or we want to use another build tool, we can pass the `--no-webpack` flag when creating a new application and Node.js won't be required at all.

-We can get node.js from the [download page](https://nodejs.org/en/download/).
+We can get Node.js from the [download page](https://nodejs.org/en/download/).
 When selecting a package to download, it's important to note that Phoenix requires version 5.0.0 or greater.

-Mac OS X users can also install node.js via [homebrew](https://brew.sh/).
+Mac OS X users can also install Node.js via [homebrew](https://brew.sh/).

 ## PostgreSQL